wso2/docs-is/en/docs/develop/password-policy-authenticator.md

     ![](../assets/img/50511336/97551782.png)

-### Deploying travelocity.com sample
+## Deploying travelocity sample application

 The next step is to [deploy the sample app](../../develop/deploying-the-sample-app) in order to use it in this scenario.

-Once this is done, the next step is to configure the WSO2 Identity Server by adding a [service provider](../../learn/adding-and-configuring-a-service-provider) .

-### Configuring the Service Provider
+## Configuring the Service Provider

 The next step is to configure the service provider.